Previous Post: Day 6 – Tsarang To Yara Via Dhi

 We were usually on the trail by 7:00 but today’s goal – Luri Gompa – was an easy walk only 3.5 kilometers away.
 By 6:30 I had already had my first cup of tea and walked behind the Rooftop Guesthouse for its great view of Yara.
 Down below the herder was releasing the animals from the pens for their daily rounds.
 The whitewashed Saribung Hotel was nicely lit up by the rising sun.

 In the corner of our Yara guesthouse dining room was the shrine area you see below.
 On the left-hand side was a thangka depicting the Eight Manifestations of Guru Rinpoche.
 It is a common theme that we had seen a few times already in our walk up the Kali Gandaki.
 Here it was again, emphasizing the place held in Tibetan Buddhism by Padmasambhava, the Lotus-Born Second Buddha.
-He was the one who had come from India in the 700’s with the Buddhist doctrine and the magical powers to subdue the local malevolent spirits.
+He was the one who had come from India in the 700’s with a new tantric formulation of Buddhist doctrine and with the magical powers to subdue the local malevolent spirits.

 On the right-hand side was a poster of someone unknown to me.
 When I got home I somehow googled my way to this image and his identity.
 The poster is of Sakya Trizin Rinpoche, who was the 41st head of the Sakya lineage, one of the four major schools of Tibetan Buddhism.